 It is easy with an Instant Pot (or not) to make spicy black beans to use for Cuban bowls~fresh, healthy ingredients folks just layer in a bowl and enjoy!

 Whether feeding your family or a small group, I promise you that this “build your own Cuban bowls” idea is a winner.
-Everyone loves choosing his or her own ingredients to build a fresh, yummy bowl of healthy ingredients.
+Everyone loves choosing his or her own ingredients to build a fresh, yummy bowl of healthy deliciousness.

 What exactly are Cuban bowls?